-When oceanographic conditions are added to a highly fished fishery vulnerable to long periods of low CPUE, the management issues emerge of how to be more profitable and economic during the high catch periods to sustain one's fleet during the ensuing low periods.
-In light of this situation, in Fiji, a simple economic model was developed in conjunction with FFA to make recommendations for its licensing regime.
-Once an economic reference point is developed, which might be the break-even CPUE for the fleet as a whole or a part of the fleet, then a more detailed analysis of various management options about levels of catch can be taken from various regions but still maintain that economic reference point.
+When oceanographic conditions are added to a highly-fished fishery vulnerable to long periods of low CPUE, the management issues emerge of how to be more profitable and economic during the high catch periods to sustain one's fleet during the ensuring low periods.
+In light of this situation, in Fiji, a simple economic model was developed in conjunction with FFA to recommend the level of number for their licensing regime.

+Once an economic reference point is developed, which might be the break-even CPUE for the fleet as a whole or a part of the fleet, then a more detailed analysis of various management options about levels of catch can be taken from various regions, but still maintain that economic reference point.